Rural Community Immigration Pilot (RCIP)

 Carpenters – 72310

-Automotive service technicians, truck and bus mechanics, and mechanical repairers – 72410
+Automotive service technicians, truck and bus mechanics and mechanical repairers – 72410

 Supervisors, forest products processing – 92014

-Woodworking machine operators – 94124
+Industrial sewing machine operators – 94132

 Use of an Immigration Consultant